-One particular challenge faced in this kitchen was the large column that is central to the kitchen space, which is a structural element that could not be moved or removed.
-To integrate this element into the overall kitchen design, an L-shaped island was designed to connect the column and the wall and create multi-functional working and eating surfaces.
-An L-shape was also created with the structure of the kitchen cabinets, creating two distinct L-shapes that come together to foster two separate entryways into the kitchen space.
+When working on this modern kitchen design, one particular challenge faced in this interior space was the large column that is central to the kitchen area, which is a structural element that could not be moved or removed.
+To integrate this element into the overall kitchen design, an L-shaped kitchen island was designed to connect the column and the wall, hence creating multi-functional working and eating surfaces.
+An L-shape was also created for the structure of the kitchen cabinets, creating two distinct L-shapes that come together to foster two separate entryways into the kitchen space.

-The main counter surface in this space is Caesarstone, with a butcher block countertop at the end of the modern Italian kitchen island, which is bar height.
-This bar height portion of the island is constructed of natural oak with 2.5 inch thick panels.
-An architectural hood element was also included over the island, which is both a breathtaking aesthetic and a functional hood for ventilation.
+The main countertop surface in this space was provided by the Israeli countertop firm Caesarstone in a timeless yet stylish white quartz finish.
+At the end of the kitchen island, a wooden butcher block countertop is used for functional reasons and to round off the design of this modern Italian kitchen island, which is located at bar height.
+This bar height portion of the kitchen island is constructed of natural oak with 2.5 inch thick panels, which is a common feature these days in high-end contemporary kitchens.
+An architectural hood element was also included over the kitchen island, which has both, a breathtaking aesthetic and a functional hood for ventilation.

 Photographer © Wing Wong, Memories TTL